shihaocao/magicarp-motors-website/content/misc.md

 - It's important that the radio operator stays in a predictable spot.
 Most of the time we had the radio operator in `pit` so that if the driver said they're coming back, the `pit crew` would know immediately.
 If they're gonna go to the `tower` or somewhere else, the pit crew and `radio operator` must have good bidirection comms.

 ### Wishlist
-- Many teams recommended we have a pit board.
+- #tip Many teams recommended we have a pit board.
 We did not have a pit board, and for our next race we should have a pit board.

 # Drivers Ed
 - Make sure all drivers know where the **penalty board** is.
 Not all of our drivers knew.